Are you familiar with the AB pattern?

 Practice with patterns in preschool will help your children with these concepts listed above down the road.

-- Color in each box with your AB pattern
+Create boxes in horizontal rows and color in each box with your AB pattern.

 Allow Your Preschooler to: